 For purposes of the 2023 Annual Incentive Plan, the Compensation Committee authorized (i) Mr. Steinert to establish one or more individual performance goals for Mr. Trevisan's annual cash incentive award opportunity and (ii) Mr. Trevisan to establish one or more individual performance goals for each executive officer, including each Named Executive Officer other than Mr. Steinert and himself, as part of the executive officer's annual cash incentive award opportunity.
 As part of our annual performance evaluation process, Messrs.
 Steinert and Trevisan, after consultation with Mr. Trevisan or each other executive officer, respectively, established the executive officer's performance goals for the year.
 These performance goals were not intended to be formulaic, but rather to serve as the framework upon which Messrs.
-Steinert and Trevisan could evaluate the applicable executive officer's position or function within the Company and included operational metrics that could reflect corporate or departmental goals or could include specific operational goals with respect to the executive officer's area of responsibility.
+Steinert and Trevisan could evaluate the applicable executive officer's overall performance.
+Such performance goals were established with reference to each individual executive officer's position or function within the Company and included operational metrics that could reflect corporate or departmental goals or could include specific operational goals with respect to the executive officer's area of responsibility.
 These performance goals also included the demonstration of leadership and effective decision-making, effective communication, promotion of our strategic objectives and values, and commitment to excellence and work ethic and could include more specific objectives for the executive officer, such as the successful completion of major projects and organization capability building.